 Historic Restoration Projects:

-ICF is partnering with Corredor Historico CAREM, A.C and Restaurando Nuestro Historia A.C., along with various Mexican government agencies, to restore the iconic smokestack in El Triunfo, Baja California Sur.
-Measuring 47 meters in height, the smokestack, known as ‘La Ramona’, is more than 115 years old, and is an homage to a prosperous era when silver and gold mining enriched the local economy, growing El Triunfo’s population in the 1890s to over 10,000 people from all over Mexico, the United States, Europe, and China.
+From 2015 to 2019, ICF partnered with Corredor Historico CAREM, A.C and Restaurando Nuestro Historia A.C., along with various Mexican government agencies, to restore the iconic smokestack in El Triunfo, Baja California Sur.
+Measuring 154 feet in height, the smokestack, known as ‘La Ramona’, is more than 115 years old, and is an homage to a more prosperous era when silver and gold mining enriched the local economy, growing El Triunfo’s population in the 1890s to over 10,000 people from all over Mexico, the United States, Europe, and China.
 Today, El Triunfo’s population has reduced to apx.
 500 and the economy largely depends on agriculture or nearby fishing and tourism industries, the iconic smokestack serves as a stark reminder of the environmental and economic risks that extractive industries represent.
-Along with a newly opened Mining Museum and restored Casa de Cultura, the newly-restored La Ramona is an anchor landmark helping to catalyze El Triunfo as an alternative tourist destination in southern Baja, bringing economic and cultural opportunities to the community.
+Along with a newly opened Mining Museum and restored Casa de Cultura, the newly-restored La Ramona is an anchor landmark helping to catalyze El Triunfo as an alternative tourist destination in southern Baja, bringing new economic and cultural opportunities to the community.
 Contributions to the La Ramona Fund will support ongoing site development such as educational signage, lighting, security fencing, and picnic areas and implementation of a community-led management plan to ensure the sustainable, long-term protection of the town’s historical patrimony.

 El Camino Real UNESCO World Heritage Nomination:

-ICF is also supporting the binational UNESCO World Heritage nomination for “El Camino Real,” a 1,400-mile historical corridor linking the states of Baja California, Baja California Sur, and California.
+ICF is also supporting the binational UNESCO World Heritage nomination for “El Camino Real,” a 1,400-mile historical trail linking the states of Baja California, Baja California Sur, and California.
 The Camino began as a network of Native American trails designed to link crucial environmental resources and diverse cultural groups, but is now marked by a series of Jesuit missions in towns and cities along the route.
 As a hub of stunning architecture, culture, and ideas for over 200 years, El Camino Real gives invaluable insight on the role of trade, art, religion and technology that brought development to the Californias, from Los Cabos to Loreto, San Diego, Santa Barbara, and as far north as Sonoma.
-This binational UNESCO nomination is a multi-year effort, spearheaded by CAREM, A.C., and requires strong philanthropic and civic efforts on both sides of the U.S.-Mexico border.
+This binational UNESCO nomination is a multi-year and multi-stakeholder effort, spearheaded by CAREM, A.C., and requires strong philanthropic and civic efforts on both sides of the U.S.-Mexico border.